Leetzner/PythonProject/README.md

   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F)
 - CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fleetzner.github.io%2FJava-Game%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=sv)

-### Unfixed Bugs

-The computer score dosen´t count, this is not a real bug, I just left it out because I think it ruins my design (the score still counts but dosen´t show up).

 ## Deployment